 So where Jesus was really buried?
 The canonical Gospels when testifying to the place outside Jerusalem named skull hill where Jesus was crucified.
 Its traditional site; identified by Queen Mother Helena, mother of Constantine the Great, in 325, is at the site of the Church of the Holy Sepulchre.
 But there is no consensus as to the location of the site.
 John 19 describes the crucifixion site as being “near the city”.
 According to Hebrews, it was “outside the city gate”.

 Church of the Holy Sepulcher

 Christian tradition since the fourth century has favored a location now within the Church of the Holy Sepulchre.
 This places it well within today’s walls of Jerusalem, which surrounds the Old City and was rebuilt in the 16th century by the Ottoman Empire.
-Proponents of the traditional Holy Sepulchre location point out the fact that first-century Jerusalem had a different shape and size from the 16th-century city; leaving the church’s site outside the pre-CE 70 city walls.
+Proponents of the traditional Holy Sepulchre location point out that first-century Jerusalem had a different shape and size from the 16th-century city, leaving the church’s site outside the pre-CE 70 city walls.
 Those opposing it doubt this.

 Defenders of the traditional site have argued that the site of the Church of the Holy Sepulchre was only brought within the city limits by Herod Agrippa (41–44), who built the so-called Third Wall around a newly-settled northern district, while at the time of Jesus’ crucifixion around CE 30 it would still have been just outside the city.

 Henry Chadwick (2003) argued that when Hadrian’s builders replanned the old city, they “incidentally confirm[ed] the bringing of Golgotha inside a new town wall.”
-In 2007 Dan Bahat, the former City Archaeologist of Jerusalem and Professor of Land of Israel Studies at Bar-Ilan University; stated that “Six graves from the first century were found on the area of the Church of the Holy Sepulchre.
-That means, this place [was] outside of the city, without any doubt…”; thus maintaining that there are no scientific, archaeological grounds for rejecting the traditional location for Calvary.
+In 2007 Dan Bahat, the former City Archaeologist of Jerusalem and Professor of Land of Israel Studies at Bar-Ilan University, stated, “Six graves from the first century were found in the area of the Church of the Holy Sepulchre.
+That means this place [was] outside of the city, without any doubt…”; thus maintaining that there are no scientific, archaeological grounds for rejecting the traditional location for Calvary.